Our Core Values

 If we can answer yes to all these questions, we are proud to continue featuring them in our pages and on our site.
 We’ve formalized such insights with Manhattan Bride’s yearly “Best Of” awards, listing these special vendors.

 But if the answer is no, we do not continue working with them.
 In one early issue, for example, we worked with a beauty advertiser who did the makeup on one of our models.
 When we asked her to explain how she did the makeup for the photos we would put in the magazine, she was very unsure about what she had done and could not describe the process.

 Although we had already signed a contract for a second ad, we felt she did not exhibit sufficient knowledge of her craft, and so did not want to put her in the second issue.
 Our feeling is that, if we do not want to feature a bridal vendor in our articles — we should not take their money for an ad.
 This beauty stylist even sued us to stay in the magazine.
 But we did not include her in any other issues.

 - LOVE IS HIGH STANDARDS FOR US … as we create each issue of Manhattan Bride.

-- LOVE IS EXTENDING YOURSELF … It is always thoughtful for our brides and grooms to offer assistance to each other.
+- LOVE IS EXTENDING YOURSELF … It is always thoughtful for our wedding couples to offer assistance to each other.

-- Likewise, based on over 35 years of working with some of the most successful companies in the tri-state area, including hundreds of bridal suppliers — we offer assistance to our advertisers.
+- Likewise, based on 40 years of working with some of the most successful companies in the tri-state area, including hundreds of wedding suppliers — we offer assistance to our advertisers.
 Having seen many great marketers at work, we offer ideas and insights to help our advertisers, while also offering the highest possible level of service.